blindjedi/nasa-apod-search-enhancer/README.md

 1. Makes an API call to NASA's Astronomy Picture of the Day (APOD) API at `https://api.nasa.gov/planetary/apod` to retrieve the APOD image and information.

-2. Uses the title from the APOD response to make an API call to Google Custom Search API, searching for related information and images at `'https://www.googleapis.com/customsearch/v1'`.
+2. Uses the title from the APOD response to make an API call to Google Custom Search API, searching for related information at `'https://www.googleapis.com/customsearch/v1'`.

 3. Combines the results from both API calls into a dictionary.